tranhelen/tranhelen/_posts/2017-02-05-nearlyeverythingschanged.md

 It's been a short period of time and the company has added an additional zero to the employee count since I've joined.
 With this, I've had to start a Design practice within a larger one and keep it stable whilst the company continued to grow around us.

-Since the beginning of all this, these three things have remained constant:
+Since the beginning of all this, these things have remained constant:

 1. **Routines can help with instability.** Implementing regular touch-points within the team helped maintain the semblance of stability.
 It's also great as a feedback loop, ensuring accountability which can be forgotten when projects become overwhelming.
 2. **Culture is more important than people realize.** The immeasurable things: random coffees, hallway conversations, and Slack gifs keep a team together and help foster trust and better communication... but it's a long play and frequently disregarded.
 It’s management’s job to keep culture a priority, even if the IC’s don’t consider it “_work_” or "important."
 It's more important than most people realize.